mne-tools/mne-python/doc/advanced_setup.rst

     $ MNE_USE_CUDA=true python -c "import mne; mne.cuda.init_cuda(verbose=True)"
     Enabling CUDA with 1.55 GB available memory

-If you receieve a message reporting the GPU's available memory, CuPy_ is woriking properly.
+If you receive a message reporting the GPU's available memory, CuPy_ is woriking properly.
 To permanently enable CUDA in MNE, you can do::

     >>> mne.utils.set_config('MNE_USE_CUDA', 'true') # doctest: +SKIP